-Place your treat-holding hand in front of your cat.
+- Place your treat-holding hand in front of your cat.
 You may find that it is easier to start with a low-five position or laying your palm on the floor.
-If your cat is already aware of what’s in it, he may follow your palm with interest and touch it with his nose and rub against it.
+If your cat is already aware of what’s in it, he may follow your palm with interest.
+He is also likely to touch it with his nose and rub against it.
 That ain’t gonna fly though; say “High five!” to your cat.
 Of course, you will be ignored initially, but…

 - Encourage your cat to touch your palm with his paw.
 For many cats, it will happen automatically as they naturally reach for things with their forelimbs.
 However, if yours is reluctant, try to move your palm back and forth or reposition it.
-Place a treat on the ground and cover half of it with your fingers, for example, or drop the treat on the ground and instantly pick it back up a few times.
+Place a treat on the ground.
+Cover half of it with your fingers, for example.
+Alternatively drop the treat on the ground and instantly pick it back up a few times.
 In a worst-case scenario, you can simply wait, although your cat might lose interest completely and walk away.

 - If this happens, it’s possible that your cat is not familiar with the concept of grabbing food with his paws; the easiest solution is a food puzzle (or a DIY alternative) that requires him to do exactly that.
 Let your cat handle it and only then return to training.
 Tip: Use different cat food puzzles, toilet paper cutouts, and other means of forcing your cat “work.”
 They are great for mental health, they help solve boredom-related behavior problems, and they will increase your cat’s intellect, which is beneficial if you want to teach your cat cool tricks (but not so much if you want to hide your dinner from your cat).

 - Praise your cat for touching your palm.
 Say an affirmative “Good!” and release the treat.
 The “good” serves as a marker to signal the cat that he did something right, and, if you say it in the same tone every single time, he will associate this “Good!” with doing the right thing and getting the food.
-You can achieve even better results by using a clicker (which produces very short click that is identical each time and that occurs at EXACTLY the necessary millisecond).
+You can achieve even better results by using a clicker.
+Ir produces very short click that is identical each time and occurs at EXACTLY the necessary millisecond.
 “Click” here if you want to know what a clicker is and how to use it in cat training.

 - Repeat a few more times.
 Repetition is the key to knowledge, and that applies to cat training as well.
 Wait for your cat to consume the treat and immediately repeat the previous steps.
 If you did everything as described, your cat must now touch your palm sooner.
 Say “Good!”, release the treat, and repeat a few more times while your cat holds close to 100% focus on the task.
 If his attention drops less than that, take a break and resume training later.

 - Gradually bring it further.
 After some time off (this can be a few hours or a day), you can now bring the process closer to the goal.
-Raise your hand just a bit higher and closer to a “proper” high-five position.
+Raise your hand just a bit higher and closer to a “proper” high five position.
 You can alternate and offer your cat a hand with and without a treat in it, for example.
-If your cat sometimes touches your hand softer than usual, with his claws drawn in, you can try to reward only these instances.
-The ultimate goal is for your cat to give you a high five each time you present your palm and exclaim, “Hey, Charlie, high five!” (if your cat’s named Charlie, that is, because if he isn’t, saying that would be awkward).
+If your cat sometimes touches your hand softer than usual, with his claws drawn in, reward only these instances.
+The ultimate goal is for your cat to give you a high five each time you present your palm and exclaim, “Hey, Charlie, high five!”
+If your cat’s named Charlie, that is, because if he isn’t, saying that would be awkward.